 "Secret Ingredients” - 6:30pm, Brattleboro Food Coop, Brattleboro, VT

-Films: Suggested donation of $10.
+Films: Suggested donation of $10 for each film.
 All donations go towards programming of the Monadnock Farm and Community Coalition.

-Farm Tour proceeds go towards 2020 Monadnock Farm Tour coordination & advertising.
+Farm Tour tickets are $10/car or $5/pp. All proceeds go towards 2020 Monadnock Farm Tour & Film Festival coordination & advertising.
 No refunds.
-Or purchase at participating farms during the Farm Tour only.
+Buy tickets at farms during Farm Tour hours only OR online:

 The goal of the Monadnock Farm Tour is to provide rich experiences that are educational and fun for consumers while infusing much needed income into the pockets of local farmers.

 TIPS FOR TAKING THE TOUR

 Plan on visiting 3-4 farms, budgeting 1 hour for each

 Bring a cooler!
 You’ll be able to buy produce, eggs, cheese, meat, gifts, and other farm products at many of the farms

 Use your Head and Yer Foot!
 Please take time to use the hand sanitizer provided at each farm after petting an animal.
 Some farms may ask you to disinfect your shoes to prevent farm-to-farm transmission of germs that might stick to your shoes